Nanjing–Anqing intercity railway: Operation

 The capacity is estimated to be about 125 pairs of trains each day.
-The trains will have a top speed of 250 km/h.
+The trains have a top speed of 250 km/h.
 The railway cut travel time between Nanjing and Anqing from 8 hours to 1.5 hours.
-It will also allow passengers to travel between Anqing and Shanghai in 3 hours, compared to the current 12 hours.
-This new railway will be connected to the Yangtze River Delta region's railway network.
+It also allows passengers to travel between Anqing and Shanghai in 3 hours, compared to the previous 12 hours.
+The railway is connected to the Yangtze River Delta region's railway network.

 Trains are expected to be in service each day from 06:00 to 12:00.
 60 pairs of trains will be in operation with a minimum interval between trains of 4 minutes, and an average interval of 15 minutes.

 The cost to passengers will be 0.4 to 0.5 RMB (4 to 5 mao) per kilometre.

 Stations

 The railway serves 10 stations along its route.